awslabs/live-streaming-with-automated-multi-language-subtitling/README.md

 ### Regional deployment
-This project uses Amazon Translate, AWS Elemental MediaLive, AWS Elemental MediaPackage, Amazon Transcribe Streaming, and AWS Elemental MediaConnect which are currently available in specific AWS Regions only.
+This project uses Amazon Translate, AWS MediaLive, AWS MediaPackage, Amazon Transcribe Streaming, and AWS MediaConnect which are currently available in specific AWS Regions only.
 Therefore, you must launch this project in an AWS Region where these services are available.
 For the most current service availability by region, refer to AWS Service offerings by Region.

 ### Additional considerations

 This project allows for a single input language and up to five translated caption languages.
 Similar to a stenographer, the subtitles are slightly time-delayed from the audio.
-This project is optimized for two second HTTP Live Streaming (HLS) segments on AWS Elemental MediaLive, results are unknown with different segment sizes and may have a poor user experience.
+This project is optimized for two second HTTP Live Streaming (HLS) segments on AWS MediaLive, results are unknown with different segment sizes and may have a poor user experience.
 This implementation may not be suitable as a replacement for a human stenographer, especially for broadcast applications where users are familiar with human generated subtitles.